 A little cinnamon in your smoothies can go a long way towards balancing insulin levels.
 A study published in Diabetes Care showed that cinnamon may cause muscle and liver cells to respond more readily to insulin, and therefore improve weight loss.
 Better response to insulin means better blood sugar balance and, therefore, less insulin in your body.
 Cinnamon also reduces several risk factors for cardiovascular disease, including high blood sugar, triglycerides, LDL cholesterol and total cholesterol.

-Bottom line: Half a teaspoon a day for 40 days is enough to improve your insulin response and lower blood sugar by up to 29 percent and total cholesterol by up to 26 percent .
+Bottom line: Half a teaspoon a day for 40 days is enough to improve your insulin response and lower your blood sugar by up to 29 percent.

 Need another reason to add this spice to your meals?
 An Oregon State study found it can increase the levels of a certain protein in the body that assists with immunity and helps prevent infection.

 Natasha Turner, N.D. is a naturopathic doctor, Chatelaine magazine columnist, and author of the bestselling books The Hormone Diet and The Supercharged Hormone Diet.
-Her newest release, The Carb Sensitivity Program, is available across Canada.
-She’s also the founder of the Toronto-based Clear Medicine Wellness Boutique.
+Her newest release, The Carb Sensitivity Program, is now available across Canada.
+She’s also the founder of the Toronto-based Clear Medicine Wellness Boutique and a regular guest on The Dr. Oz Show.
 For more wellness advice from Natasha Turner, click here.